ArturFranco/primo-challenge/README.md

 ### Prerequisites

+- You must have an AWS account with a user created and its credentials configured on your machine.
-- To begin deployment, you must have installed:
+- In addition, to begin deployment, you must have installed:

   - `Node.js` (version 12.x)
-  - `Yarn` (version 1.22.5) or `npm` (version 7.6.2)
+  - `yarn` (version 1.22.5) or `npm` (version 7.6.2)
   - `Serverless` (version 2.40.0)

-- In addition, you must have an AWS account with a user created and its credentials configured on your machine.

 #### Environment Variables Values Explained